microsoft/Quantum/samples/algorithms/hybrid-amp-est/README.md

 ## Running the sample on the Azure Quantum service

 Make sure that you have [created and selected a quantum workspace](https://docs.microsoft.com/azure/quantum/how-to-create-quantum-workspaces-with-the-azure-portal).
-Then upload the notebook `NoisyPowerLawAmpEst.ipynb` into the `My Notebooks` section and follow the instructions.
+Then upload the notebook `HybridAmpEst.ipynb` into the `My Notebooks` section and follow the instructions.

 ## Running the sample locally with Jupyter Notebook